New Policy Toolkit Aims to End Precarious Working Conditions for Artists in Ireland

 Acknowledging the systemic challenges that artists face, such as low pay, unstable incomes and precarious working conditions, the toolkit's main objective is to help organisations proactively develop and implement their own specialised policies.

-The initiative is based directly on the Arts Council's policy for “Fair and Equal Pay and Contracting with Artists” that sets out key principles, arguing that remuneration is only fair when it adequately reflects the time, expertise, contribution, and value created by an artist's work.
+The initiative emerges from a commitment to support arts organisations to develop and publish their own policies on artists' pay.
+Organisations are invited to consider the set of best-practice principles outlined in the Arts Council's Paying the Artist policy.
+This policy argues that remuneration is only fair when it adequately reflects the time, expertise, contribution, and value created by an artist's work.

 Furthermore, the Arts Council emphasises the importance of organisations striving for best practices rather than minimum standards and maintaining high levels of transparency and openness in all contractual transactions.